How To Handle Emotional Employees In The Workplace

 There will be cues and signs of behavior which will alert someone that something is wrong.

-Once you have identified the person is in distress, call them aside discreetly and acknowledge their despair or emotional cues.
+Once you have identified the, call them aside discreetly and acknowledge their despair or emotional cues.
 This will provide the employee or peer with the opportunity of disclosing matters which they are struggling with.

 Further to this, if the employee needs to be sent home as they are not able to work, involve an HR representative to help them.
 The manager of the department should be notified accordingly, and a brief meeting held with the colleagues who will be affected by the upset person.